michellab/BioSimSpace/doc/source/development.rst

 ----------

-If you create new tests, please make sure that they pass locally before commiting.
+If you create new tests, please make sure that they pass locally before committing.
 When happy, commit your changes, e.g.

 .. code-block:: bash